 What we did

-Pell Frischmann provided Civil, Environmental and Flood Engineering services for all stages of the project, from modelling to on-site engineering, for a system of nine storage reservoirs, all in accordance with the Reservoirs Act throughout the Raywell Valley and Orchard Park, east Hull.
+Pell Frischmann provided Civil, Geotechnical, Structural and Flood Engineering and Environmental Consultancy services for all stages of the project, from modelling through to outline and detailed design, obtaining planning permission, to on-site engineering, for a system of nine storage reservoirs, all in accordance with the Reservoirs Act throughout the Raywell Valley and Orchard Park, east of Hull.

 Starting in 2016, the scheme was split and delivered into two phases:

 Phase One: Design of control structures and a series of pipes and ditches to remove excess water from a watercourse and divert it to the storage reservoir in Orchard Park.

 Phase Two: Design of eight flood storage reservoirs with control structures and connecting pipes and ditches cascading down the Raywell Valley.